 - Making it easier to integrate third-parties into your system

 - Making it easier to comply with data protection regulations, such as GDPR, HIPAA, GLBA, SOX, and so on

 - Making it easier to implement separation of duties (SoD)

-Before setting up any roles, the first thing you will need to do is create an inventory of all data, applications and hardware where access is, or at least should be, restricted in some way.
-You might want to consider using an automated data discovery and classification tool to ensure that you know exactly what sensitive data you have, and where it is located, before proceeding.
-If you are using a sophisticated key-card security system, you can also use RBAC to control access to the server room, and other restricted areas.
+Before setting up any roles, the first thing you will need to do is create an inventory of all data, applications, and hardware where access is, or at least should be, restricted in some way.
+You might want to consider using automated data discovery and classification tools to ensure that you know exactly what sensitive data you have, and where it is located, before proceeding.
+If you are using a sophisticated key-card security system, you can also use RBAC to control access to the server room and other restricted areas.